ZacharyGodfrey/godot-game/game-ideas.md

 ## Creature Hunter

 Spyro with guns.
-You move through each area collecting items and killing bugs.
+You move through each area collecting items and shooting creatures.

-As you explore each area, you find the entry points into new areas.
+As you explore each area, you find entry points into new areas.

 ### Creatures